Skip to content

 These assignments drive shared visibility and make it clear who is expected to sponsor, shape, and deliver the request.
 Summary uses this data to show whether the request has enough named ownership to move forward sensibly.

 Older bookmarks may still point to overview, team, or relations.
-In the current workspace, that content lives in Summary and the property sidebar.
+The current workspace places this content under Summary, the Properties drawer, and the Relations tab.

 Summary